Updated 31 March 2021

 I think what you want from your photos will be very much dictated by the type of person you are.
 Are you creative yourself?
 Are you family orientated?
 Are you up for anything?
 Super relaxed?
 Maybe you like to be in control and know exactly what’s happening?
 Maybe your idea of wedding photos is structured and posed.
 Or maybe the thought of that makes you want to cry.
 Again, I can’t stress enough, there is NO RIGHT OR WRONG.
 The key is being honest with yourself as early as possible.
 Don’t think you want a quirky alternative wedding photographer because you’ve seen them on all the blogs, when actually you prefer the thought of more structured photographs and can’t see anything wrong with the way photos have always been done.
 Similarly don’t go for the photographer your family has always used when you have a completely different personal style and taste to your siblings.
 There is no SHOULD when it comes to your wedding, it’s YOUR day, no one elses.

 When you break it down to what you really want, it’ll be much easier to look for.

 Where To Find Your Wedding Photographer

 So where’s the best place to start looking for your wedding photographer?
 Obviously if you’ve got here, you’ve either searched google or found me on social media.
 But both google and social media contain HUGE numbers of wedding photographers in Northern Ireland alone.
 And photographers now travel so you don’t have to restrict your search to where you live.
 Destination wedding photographers are abundant in numbers.
-I myself am travelling to California as soon as restrictions allow, and hope to shoot weddings in Santorini soon.
+I myself stay pretty close to home, but travel for certain destinations, and hope to shoot weddings in Santorini soon.
 I’d love an Amalfi Coast wedding or I love a city wedding.
 So if you’re planning, contact me 😉 Jokes aside though, the potential is endless when it comes to wedding photographers.
 So here are 6 ideas on how to search for your wedding photographer.